Lustrous, precious and unique, pearls have been worn and treasured for thousands of years.

 And of course, pearl studs are the ideal accessory to achieve instant class for an important meeting.
 A pair of pearl studs will keep you looking professional and put together, even on those dry shampoo days.

 The understated glamor of pearl can accentuate and add value to other styles of jewelry.
 Combining different tones of metal and types of gemstones is one way to elevate a look from classy to opulent.

 Pearl necklaces and bracelets—from full strands to single pearl pendants—layer well with other pieces.
 Here are a few ideas to appeal to different aesthetics:

 - Sophisticated in silver – With a cuban link chain, a delicate tree-branch necklace and a pearl pendant stacked atop a designer shirtdress, you can take on networking cocktails and art gallery openings with verve.

 - 80s glam – Layer strands of pearls with oversized costume jewelry.
 In a corset top and pair of jeans (or a poofy white skirt) and you’ll be serving Madonna circa 1984.

-- Pretty pairing – Stack rose gold bangles with this delicate Sienna bracelet.
+- Pretty pairing – Stack gold bangles with this delicate Sienna bracelet.
 Wear them with a sundress, sandals and a wide brim hat for a charming and cheerful combination.